 - Volunteer Reading Club, Nashville, TN, advised by Beth Frerking

-YALSA’s Teens’ Top Ten Task Force chooses new groups every two years.
+YALSA’s Teens’ Top Ten Task Force chooses new groups every two years via an application process.
 This year’s members are: Chair Stacy Holbrook, Morgan Brickey, Stephanie Charlefour, Pamela Jean Penza, Dr. Karin Perry, Ramona Price and Celeste Rhoads.

-For more information on the Teens’ Top Ten, including previous winners and tools for teachers and librarians, please visit www.ala.org/teenstopten.
+For more information on the Teens’ Top Ten, including previous winners and tools for teachers, afterschool providers and library staff, please visit www.ala.org/teenstopten.
 Publishers looking for other opportunities to engage with the work of YALSA can visit our Corporate and Nonprofit Opportunities page.

 For more than 50 years, YALSA has worked to build the capacity of libraries and librarians to engage, serve and empower teens.
 For more information about YALSA or to access national guidelines and other resources go to www.ala.org/yalsa, or contact the YALSA office by phone, (800) 545-2433, ext.
 4390, or e-mail: firstname.lastname@example.org.